 If you can automatically add all of your online course students to your own email marketing software, this will enable you to send them straight into email sequences and lists to keep in contact with them throughout their training and offer them new courses in the future.

-Does it have student comments/discussion areas?
+Does it have student comments/discussion or community areas?

 Social learning is important to increased student engagement.
 Students like to feel like they belong to something with other people and should be able to ask questions as they arise that other students can contribute to along with the Trainer.